 There’s no denying that travelling is good for welding your brain.
 According to research, the complexities of getting out there and seeing the world can sharpen your mind; to get all scientific(ish) travel has the ability to ‘light up’ a whole range of neural pathways you don’t always use, leading to cognitive benefits.
 However, the ‘’use it or lose it rule” is something which the brain adheres to devotedly.
 In other words, those neural pathways can also get weaker when neglected.
 And although we hate to admit it, lying on a beach doesn’t exactly oil the mind’s cogs too thoroughly.
 It’s important to give your brain a little work out from time to time, to keep things functioning to their full potential.

 There are loads of brain training apps out there to choose from to get the old grey matter pumping.
-Online games from sites like Pink Casino that feature popular games like Rainbow Riches, Book of Ra, Deal or No Deal can potentially give your cognitive cells a workout too.
+Online games from sites like Eagle Bet feature popular games that can potentially give your cognitive cells a workout too.
 Indeed, any games that will condition the brain to become more agile and improve strategic thinking while you’re sitting there with the sand between your toes will do just fine.

 DELVE INTO THE HISTORY OF YOUR NEXT DESTINATION